 Chester Zoo is rated as one of the top zoos in Europe and upholds the highest standards of animal husbandry and welfare.
 It houses has a diverse collection of over 10,000 individuals of 500 species and is a key player in a number of international conservation breeding programmes.
 The zoo employs approximately 100 keeping staff and has developed competency frameworks to ensure consistency of quality across its staff.
 Over the last 15 years, Chester Zoo has also been contributing to training the next generation of zookeepers.
 Chester Zoo provides valuable input to this programme due to its experience in providing practical training that is highly sought after by zoo employers.
 The zoo’s training coordinators, curators and keepers are highly skilled and can advise on how to best train and assess the key practical competencies required to meet the needs of the zoo profession.

-Groenhorst College is part of Aeres Group, which offers broad and comprehensive education that focusses on the student.
-Groenhorst offers post-secondary vocational agricultural education as well as advanced adult education.
-Groenhorst offers BTEC-courses on vocational level, programs and courses in all fields related to agriculture, veterinary nursing, animal management and livestock production and related areas such as food processing and nutrition.
+Aeres vocational college is part of Aeres Group, which offers broad and comprehensive education that focusses on the student.
+Aeres offers post-secondary vocational agricultural education as well as advanced adult education.
+Aeres offers BTEC-courses on vocational level, programs and courses in all fields related to agriculture, veterinary nursing, animal management and livestock production and related areas such as food processing and nutrition.
 The students in the department of animal management are required to gain an extensive amount of practical experience during their training, both at our campus and during internships.
-Therefore, Groenhorst is recognised as a leading educator in the Dutch and European zoo community.
-Groenhorst’s capacity-building programs have a proven track record in Europe, Asia and Africa.
+Therefore, Aeres is recognised as a leading educator in the Dutch and European zoo community.
+Aeres’ capacity-building programs have a proven track record in Europe, Asia and Africa.
 Focus on the international aspect of the green sector in specific is a vital part of green education.
-For this reason, there are international elements within the education at Groenhorst.
+For this reason, there are international elements within the education at Aeres.
 The Aeres Group offers consultancy services and implements projects, both nationally and internationally, in the fields related to its fields of expertise.

 Lithuanian zoological gardens currently have three positions that engage in animal management – zookeeper, senior keeper, and curator.
 The biology and management of zoo animals requires a great deal of knowledge to maintain a sustainable population of animals in captivity and insure their physical and mental well-being.
 The zoo has a strong practice in handling health management, population management, training, enrichment.
 They also offer an expertise in training staff under creative and no budget conditions.
 Lithuanian Zoological Gardens has been providing training and capacity building programmes to their members to increase the skills of zoo staff in Lithuania.
 In this project the zoo will share their experience with these programmes, plus lessons they learned while operating in a country without a formal education programme for zookeepers.